ljwagerfield/ljwagerfield.github.io/customer-discovery.md

 -   Adjust the script and customer demographic

     -   Aim for stronger and more consistent positive signals with each subsequent batch

+### Learn the market

+>   The market is a superset of the customer base.
+It must also be understood.

+-   Deep knowledge of the market will highlight:

+    -   New search spaces for formulating hypotheses.

+    -   Analogues to alleviate testing.

+-   When talking with customers, learn about:

+    -   Industry events.
+Attend these.
+Talk to speakers.

+    -   Competitors.
+Investigate these.
+Do they affect our market type hypothesis?

+    -   Consortiums and groups.
+Create a presence with these.

 ## Step 4: Steer